cbrown5/cbrown5.github.io/_posts/2017-08-01-analysis-programs-driving-conservation.md

 I ran a quick poll on my blog (you can take it [here](http://www.seascapemodels.org/rstats/2017/07/21/ICCB2017-what-analysis-program.html)) to find out.
 Here are the results (as of 30th July 2017).
 Voters are allowed to pick multiple categories.

+I think the results are informative, particularly if you are a scientist in training and are wondering what programs to learn.

 ![barplot of most popular programs](/Images/iccb-analysis-programs-barplot.jpg)

 Programs with Graphical User Interfaces ("GUIs", like Excel) were less popular for analysis than programming languages, like R. This speaks to how skilled modern conservation scientists are becoming with computations and programming.